The Woodland Trust

 Ben Shieldaig offers some fantastic walking opportunities and we encourage people to explore its myriad habitats in a responsible way.
 There are currently no formal footpaths through the woodlands, though there are various informal and non-waymarked paths to the summit.
 Most routes are steep and exposed.
 Walkers are welcome to use existing stiles to cross deer fences but do take care.
 This is a remote location and conditions on the hills can change rapidly.
 There is limited parking around the estate.

 Ben Shieldaig offers us a rare opportunity to conserve an entire mountain and all its diverse ecosystems in one of the best known upland landscapes in the UK.
-Please get in touch on the details below if you’d like to find out more - we’d love your feedback.
+Please click here for more information on our website and get in touch on the details below if you’d like to find out more - we’d love your feedback.

 MalcolmTurner@woodlandtrust.org.uk - 03437705873